Fourth of July Safety

 Make sure your dog is in a safe, escape-proof place!
 Keep him inside the house, in his own familiar home, where he or she feels secure.

 Prepare a den for your dog, where he or she can feel safe.
-A crate is ideal, if he or she used to one.
+Fourth of July Safety crate is ideal, if he or she used to one.
 If you don’t have a crate, cover a table with a blanket or put his or her bed in a comfortable, secure place.

 Turn the radio or TV on loud to drown out the scary sounds.